Cloud computing terms

 A virtualized computer environment delivered as a service over the Internet by a provider.
 Infrastructure can include servers, network equipment, and software.
 Also called hardware as a service (HaaS).
 Discover the advantages of IaaS.

 The Microsoft cloud platform, a growing collection of integrated services, including infrastructure as a service (IaaS) and platform as a service (PaaS) offerings.
 Learn more about Azure.

 Software that lies between an operating system and the applications running on it.
 It enables communication and data management for distributed applications, like cloud-based applications, so, for example, the data in one database can be accessed through another database.
 Examples of middleware are web servers, application servers, and content management systems.
+Learn more about middleware.

 platform as a service (PaaS)